friends168888/Car-Type-Recognition/README.md

 ## Dataset

 We use Tainwan's used cars Dataset from used cars website(e.g. 8891, Hotcar, etc.), which contains 225,546 images of 142 classes of cars.
-TO make the model precisely,every class of cars has 600 up pictures.
+To make the model precisely,every class of cars has 600 upv pictures.
-The data is split into 180,436 training images and 45,100 testing images, where each class has been split roughly in a 80-20 split.
+The data is split into 180,436 training images and 45,110 testing images, where each class has been split roughly in a 80-20 split.

  ![image](https://github.com/friends168888/Car-Model-Recognition/blob/master/pjimage.jpg)